Background pattern

 • phenytoin (for the treatment of epilepsy).

-• products containing St. John's Wort (hypericum) (for the treatment of depression).
+• products containing St. John's Wort (for the treatment of depression).

-Consult your doctor if you are taking statins (medications used to reduce blood cholesterol levels), as the risk of myopathy or rhabdomyolysis (diseases in which muscle disorders occur) associated with this treatment may increase if administered simultaneously with Androcur.
+Consult your doctor if you are being treated with statins (medications used to reduce blood cholesterol levels), as the risk of myopathy or rhabdomyolysis (muscle disorders) associated with this treatment may increase if administered simultaneously with Androcur.

 Consult your doctor or pharmacist before using any medication.